OfficeDev/Project-docs-pr/api/Project_Combined.md

 #### Return value

+ClientResult<br />
-ClientResult    A collection of enumeration constants that describe which of the requirements are not met.
+A collection of enumeration constants that describe which of the requirements are not met.

-### <a name="setcustomfieldvalue"></a> SetCustomFieldValue()
+### <a name="setcustomfieldvalue"></a> SetCustomFieldValue(fieldName: string, value: object)

 Sets a custom field on the project.

 #### Syntax

 ```
-void SetCustomFieldValue (fieldName, value)
+SetCustomFieldValue(fieldName: string, value: object)
 ```

 #### Parameters